kongr45gpen/flagOnSpawn/README.md

 This plugin requires your BZFlag version to be newer than 2.4.2 (2.4.3 or higher).
 If you have another version, check the 'Tags' tab for the appropriate one.
-New features will be only added in the latest BZFlag version.
+New features will be only added to the latest BZFlag version.

 Usage
 -----